AleksandraWozniak/Sentiment-analysis-on-Twitter-data/README.md

-# Sentiment-analysis-on-Twitter-data
+# Sentiment-analysis-on-Twitter-data in Python
-Sentiment analysis on Twitter data
+Sentiment analysis on Twitter data in Python

 1. Purpose of the project